nathan-barry/nathan.rs/content/posts/go-micrograd.md

 Finally, we can answer our original question.
 An autograd engine is a program that can automatically calculate the partial derivatives of each weight with respect to the loss.
 The example above was simple since we only had one weight, but we currently have models with *hundreds of billions* of weights, so having a way to automatically determine these partial derivatives is essential.

-This is typically done by creating a computation graph which is a tree that represents an expression into its operands and operators.
-An image is a worth thousand words, the image below should give you a good idea:
+This is typically done by creating a computation graph which is a directed acyclic graph (DAG) that represents an expression into its operands and operators.
+An image is worth a thousand words, the image below should give you a good idea:

 <img alt="micrograd computation graph" style="border: none; max-width: 100%; margin: 10px 0" src="/images/micrograd-graphviz.webp">